Easiest 14ers in Colorado: Six Easy 14ers

 If you are interested in an easy winter fourteener, Quandary Peak is your best bet.
 Thanks to easy access from the highway, limited avalanche risk, and a short distance, it’s the single best option for your first winter ascent.
 Just be sure you plan ahead and bring the right gear and clothing.

-Many of the easiest 14ers in Colorado are extremely busy peaks that see tens of thousands of visitors every single year.
+Many of the easiest 14ers in Colorado are also extremely busy.
+Tens of thousands of visitors hike and climb then each year.
 As more people head to these areas, their impact increases and the number of search and rescue missions rises.
 Tundra takes 100 years or more to recover once trampled, so take care in the mountains.
 Help protect these fragile alpine environments for the next generation of hikers, campers, and climbers.
-Here are a few specific tips to keep in mind around the easiest 14ers in Colorado.
+Here are a few specific tips to keep in mind around the Colorado 14ers

-- Keep dogs leashed and clean up after them, allow uphill hikers to pass, and be kind to others on the trail.
+- Keep dogs leashed and clean up after them, allow uphill hikers to pass, and be kind to others to practice good trail etiquette

 - Respect wildlife by giving them distance (100 feet) and not feeding them intentionally or accidentally by storing food properly.